ml-tooling/opyrator/README.md

 A function is compatible with Opyrator if it fullfills the following requirements:

-- A single paramter called `input` which MUST be a subclass of the [Pydantic BaseModel](https://pydantic-docs.helpmanual.io/usage/models/).
+- A single parameter called `input` which MUST be a subclass of the [Pydantic BaseModel](https://pydantic-docs.helpmanual.io/usage/models/).
 - A single return value which MUST be a subclass of the [Pydantic BaseModel](https://pydantic-docs.helpmanual.io/usage/models/).
 - The `input` parameter and return value MUST be annotated with Python typing hints.